Gerald Nash TD

 His priorities include a focus on job creation and sustainable economic growth.
 A fair, equitable and properly resourced health service is also important to him.
 He is also passionate about the opportunities education can provide to people from all walks of life and at every stage of life.
 The transparent and sustainable planning of communities continues to be a core principle for Gerald Nash since he first entered public life in 1999.

-Since entering the Dáil he has been appointed vice chair of the Labour Parliamentary Party and also serves on the Dáil Committee for Environment, Transport, Culture and the Gaeltacht.::::
+Since entering the Dáil he has been appointed vice chair of the Labour Parliamentary Party.
+He serves on three Dáil Committees: Environment, Culture and the Gaeltacht Committee; Foreign Affairs Committee; Public Accounts Committee.
+He also serves as chair of Labour's New Policy Forum and is chair of the Oireachtas Friends of Palestine.